anominous/get/README.md

 [ ] Thread does not have new images
-[*] Thread has new images and is currently being analyzed [+] Thread has new images, and image download has started [-] Thread has new images but they don't match your file types [i] Thread's image number is too low (option min_images)
+[*] Thread has new images and is currently being analyzed [+] Thread has new images, and image download has started [-] Thread has new images but they don't match your file types (or you already have them) [i] Thread's image number is too low (option min_images)

 End of a line: